In Ohio, Obama hits Romney over education costs

-BEXLEY, Ohio (Reuters) - President Barack Obama sought again on Tuesday to paint rival Mitt Romney as out of touch with ordinary Americans, telling students in Ohio he was more committed than the Republican to making college affordable.
+BEXLEY, Ohio, Aug 21 (Reuters) - President Barack Obama sought again on Tuesday to paint rival Mitt Romney as out of touch with ordinary Americans, telling students in Ohio he was more committed than the Republican to making college affordable.

 Students and young voters made up a critical part of the coalition that elected Obama in 2008, and the Democrat’s advisers are eager to retain that support this year despite a dip in enthusiasm that has sometimes dogged his campaign.

-The Obama team has spent months trying to define Romney, a wealthy former private equity executive, as not being able to relate to middle class Americans for refusing to release several years of his tax returns and keeping cash in overseas accounts.
+The Obama team has spent months trying to define Romney, a wealthy former private equity executive, as not relatable to middle class Americans for refusing to release several years of his tax returns and keeping cash in overseas accounts.

 The president, himself a millionaire and a Harvard graduate, continued that attack line in the battleground state of Ohio, highlighting Romney’s suggestion that students borrow money from their parents to pay for school as an example of the former Massachusetts governor’s mindset.